mantil-io/go-lambda-examples/pt2/README.md

 In the first [part](https://github.com/mantil-io/go-lambda-examples/tree/master/guide) of this guide, we saw how to create a simple Lambda function in Go.
 Here we will expand that and make our function callable from the internet.
 We will integrate API Gateway with a Lambda function on the backend.
 When a client calls our function URL, API Gateway sends the request to the Lambda function and returns the function's response to the client.

-For running example you will need access to an AWS account.
+For running example, you will need access to an AWS account.
 If you have already walked through the first part you are all set.
 If not take look into [aws credentials](https://github.com/mantil-io/go-lambda-examples/tree/master/guide#aws-credentials) chapter.

 <!--
 https://github.com/mantil-io/go-lambda-examples/tree/master/guide#view-lambda-function-logs